merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 [![DAG-pangenomics]({{images}}/DAG-pangenomics.png)]( {{images}}/DAG-pangenomics.png){:.center-img .width-50}

-Since we used the same directories from the contigs workflow, then some of the steps don't have to be repeated.
+Since we used the same directories from the [contigs workflow above](#contigs-workflow), then some of the steps don't have to be repeated.
 These steps are inside dashed lines in the workflow graph, whereas the rules that will be executed are inside a box.
+If we gave the `CONTIGS_DIR` a new name then these steps would be repeated and new contigs databases would be created and annotated.

 Now we can run it: